limafgustavo/MegasenaGenerator/README.md

 # MegasenaGenerator

+## Introduction

-MegasenaGenerator is a simple Android app that generates random numbers and allows users to copy the generated numbers to the clipboard.
+MegasenaGenerator is a learning project that demonstrates basic Android development concepts, including generating random numbers, updating UI elements programmatically, and interacting with the clipboard.

 The app generates six random numbers between 1 and 60 and displays them in individual EditText fields.
 Users can then copy the generated numbers in dot-separated format to use as needed.

-## Introduction

-MegasenaGenerator is a learning project that demonstrates basic Android development concepts, including generating random numbers, updating UI elements programmatically, and interacting with the clipboard.

 ## Getting Started
 ## Features